Are Neanderthals and Anatomically Modern Humans the same species?

 There is equivocal evidence (damaged fragments) of a surprisingly advanced form of AMHs in Greece 200,000 YA.

 Characteristic teeth and tools have also been found in China dated to 100,000 YA and modelling suggests AMH genes entering the Neanderthal gene pool around 100,000 YA.

-AMHs would naturally continue to evolve over the whole of whatever territory they had spread to.
+While AMHs probably started in Africa, they would continue to evolve (and swap advantageous genetic adaptations) over the whole of whatever territory they had spread to.

 3 models of H. Sapiens evolution